Building a Better Team

 3. Include your teammates before making decisions.

-Also, support creativity.
+Also, it supports creativity.
 Unfortunately, organizations naturally squash creativity – often unintentionally.
 Your company’s contributors are probably different than you, so use this to your advantage.
 Find a way to harness the creative energy in your team.
 Listen carefully and be open.
 A clear policy of inclusion and creativity should always be part of your employee retention programs.

 4. Carefully explain the rules of the game and follow them.

 Consistently talk about expanded limits for decision-making.
 Employees want to know the extent of their authority when you aren’t around.
-Be more supportive of personal initiative, risk taking, and mistakes.
+Be more supportive of personal initiative, risk-taking, and mistakes.

 Try implementing a system such as “Unless I Hear Differently” (or UIHD) to keep things rolling smoothly and empower your team to make decisions using their intuition and logic.